B3rse/qparse/README.md

 # *QPARSE* -

+####Tool
 QPARSE is a Python program (Python v.
-2.7) that allows to search for putative patterns associated with the formation of four-stranded non-canonical DNA structure (PQS).
+2.7) that allows to search for *exact* or *degenerate* putative patterns associated with the formation of four-stranded non-canonical nucleic-acids structure (quadruplex or PQS) and paired-quadruplex structures [[1](#1), [2](#2)].

-testo
+The tool also allows to evaluate the symmetrical properties of the longer linking loops (>= 6 bp) to refine the analysis considering for the potential formation of hairpins within the loops that can stabilize the overall structure [[2](#2), [3](#3)].

+QPARSE exploits an exhaustive graphs-based algorithm that allows modeling all the possible PQS patterns to consider all the combinations of islands that are detected based on the defined parameters.

+####Features:

+  - The tool can detect both *exact* or *degenerate* islands (i.e. islands containing any desired combination of bases and gaps).
+  - The tool can detect longer PQS with more than four consecutive islands that can potentially form paired-quadruplexes that interact into high-order structures.
+  - The tool is exhaustive in the search and all the possible combinations of the detected islands are considered in the search of the PQS.
+  - The tool can assess the symmetrical properties (mirror, palindromic or a combination of both) of the linking loops to evaluate the potential formation of hairpin structures that stabilize longer loops (>= 6 bp).
+It is also possible to use a custom matrix for the calculation of the optimal alignment.
+  - The search is not limited to G or C but can be extended to any other base.
+  - A parser is provided to refine the raw output and convert it into a tsv or gff format.
+The parser also allows the visualization of the symmetrical properties of the loops in a blast-like format.

 ## **Contacts**
 Michele Berselli, <berselli.michele@gmail.com>

 Feel free to contact me for any inquiry, unexpected behaviour or support for your analyses.

-## **QPARSE.py**
+## **QPARSE_x.x.py**
-QPARSE_x.x.py

 ####Requirements
 QPARSE requires Python (version 2.7) and the numpy library.